 Discovery in divorce hearings compels each side to reveal what evidence and information they have.
 You have a number of ways to accomplish this.
 Interrogatories, or written questions from one spouse to the other, are common.
 As are depositions, in-person statements given under oath.

 Subpoenas oblige one party to testify or produce documents, records, or other evidence.
-You can also request the other party deliver relevant records, as well as that they verify the authenticity of specific information.
+You can also request the other party deliver relevant records, as well as verify the authenticity of specific information.

 Prepare Witnesses And Testimony